oroinc/crm/README.md

 Run unit tests
 --------------

-To run unit tests of any bundles :
+To run unit tests of any bundnles :

 ```bash
 phpunit